-The unique smell, color, and flavor of cinnamon is due to the oily part of the tree that it grows from.
-The health benefits of cinnamon come from the bark of the Cinnamomum tree.
-This bark contains several special compounds which are responsible for its many health promoting properties- including cinnamaldehyde, cinnamic acid, and cinnamate.
+Meanwhile, the health benefits of cinnamon come from the bark of the Cinnamomum verum (or Cinnamomum zeylanicum) tree.
+This bark contains several special compounds which are responsible for its many health-promoting properties, including cinnamaldehyde, cinnamic acid and cinnamate.

-Nutrition Benefits of Cinnamon
+Types of Cinnamon

-One tablespoon of ground cinnamon contains:
+One tablespoon of ground cinnamon contains approximately (3):

 - 19 calories

-- 0 grams of fat, sugar, or protein
+- 0.3 grams protein

-- 4 grams of fiber
+- 4.1 grams dietary fiber

-1. High Source of Antioxidants
+1. High in Antioxidants

 3. Protects Heart Health